matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/endpoint-cache-tyk-classic.md

 {{< note success >}}
 **Note**

-Body value match caching is not currently exposed in the Dashboard UI, so it must be enabled though either the raw API editor or the Dashboard API.
+Body value match caching is not currently exposed in the Dashboard UI, so it must be enabled through either the raw API editor or the Dashboard API.
 {{< /note >}}

 ##### Step 4: Save the API